-Lactobacillus levels are below normal range.
+No DNA from Lactobacillus has been detected in the endometrial sample.
 Lactobacillus is the predominant bacteria in the female reproductive tract at reproductive age.
-It is not necessary to have different Lactobacillus strains but at least one of them should be within the range established as normal values.
+It is not necessary to have different Lactobacillus strains but at least one of them should be within the range established as reference values.